hifihedgehog/HIDMaestro/README.md

 - **Output passthrough is delivered but not routed to hardware.** The driver accepts rumble/haptics/FFB SET_STATE IOCTLs and the SDK raises `HMController.OutputReceived` events to the consumer application.
 Routing those events to a physical controller is the consumer's responsibility (e.g. PadForge handles this).
 - **Auth-chip controllers.** Some platforms (PS4/PS5 online, Nintendo Switch Online) require cryptographic authentication from the controller hardware.
 HIDMaestro cannot replicate authentication chips.
 - **Vendor-specific feature reports.** Some controllers use proprietary feature reports for calibration, LED control, or firmware updates.
-HIDMaestro profiles currently cover standard input/output — vendor extensions require per-controller work.
+HIDMaestro profiles currently cover standard input/output; vendor extensions require per-controller work.
 - **XUSB companion creates a second device node** for non-xinputhid Xbox profiles (e.g. Xbox 360 Wired).
 Real Xbox controllers have XUSB and HID on the same PDO.
 HIDMaestro uses a separate companion device because mshidumdf suppresses XUSB IOCTLs.
 This is invisible to applications but visible in Device Manager.
 Xbox Series BT profiles use xinputhid natively and do not need a companion.
 - **HID class APIs are event-driven, not state-driven.** DirectInput, HIDAPI, WGI, and RawInput only see state changes that occur after a consumer opens the device.
 Buttons held *before* a consumer opens are invisible until released and re-pressed.
-This is standard Windows HID class behavior, not a HIDMaestro limitation — tested and confirmed: a real Microsoft Xbox Series X|S BT controller exhibits byte-identical behavior (holding A before opening joy.cpl shows A as not pressed).
+This is standard Windows HID class behavior, not a HIDMaestro limitation.
+Tested and confirmed: a real Microsoft Xbox Series X|S BT controller exhibits byte-identical behavior (holding A before opening joy.cpl shows A as not pressed).
 XInput is the exception (always-on, polled by the OS).
 ## How to Reproduce the Validation

 Each validation result above was produced with these tools: